jkanev/treetime/web/content/_index.md

 {{% columns %}}

-- ### Use TreeTime to organize
+- ### Use TreeTime to
-  - notes and domain knowledge,
+  - Take notes, create mind-maps, plan tasks, projects, timelines, trace time,
-  - tasks, projects, and timelines,
+  - Categorize items and calculate totals and subtotals, ratios and subratios,
-  - structured data, reports, and calculations.
+  - Export to web pages and images, present live using a web server.
   → See the [Full Documentation.](https://treetime-data-manager.readthedocs.io/en/latest/)
   ### TreeTime
   * is Open Source and free in every sense,
-  * runs offline, either from a non-install program file, or via Python/PiPy,
+  * runs offline, either from a non-install program file, or via Python/PyPi,
   * stores data in plain text files.
   → See [Links and Instructions.](docs/links-and-instructions)